-Where medical documentation is necessary, the ADA Coordinator must make the request and use the Letter Requesting Documentation for Determining ADA Eligibility from a Medical Provider.
-The ADA Coordinator must also obtain the requestor's completed and signed Authorization for Release of Medical Information before sending the letter to, or otherwise communicating with, the medical provider.
+Where medical documentation is necessary, the agency ADA Coordinator must make the request and use the Letter Requesting Documentation for Determining ADA Eligibility from a Medical Provider.
+The agency ADA Coordinator must also obtain the requestor's completed and signed Authorization for

+Release of Medical Information before sending the Letter to, or otherwise communicating with, the medical provider.
 The employee may choose not to sign the Authorization.
-However, if the employee chooses not to sign the Authorization, it is the employee's responsibility to ensure that the office receives the requested medical information.
+However, if the employee chooses not to sign the Authorization, it is the employee's responsibility to ensure that the agency receives the requested medical information.

 Only medical documentation specifically related to the employee's request for accommodation and ability to perform the essential functions of the position will be requested.
-When medical documentation or information is appropriately requested, an employee must provide it in a timely manner, or the office may deny the reasonable accommodation request.
-The ADA Coordinator must not request medical records; medical records are not appropriate documentation and cannot be accepted.
-Managers must not request medical information or documentation from an applicant or employee seeking an accommodation.
-Such a request will be made by the ADA Coordinator, if appropriate.
+When medical documentation or information is appropriately requested, an employee must provide it in a timely manner, or the agency may deny the reasonable accommodation request.
+Agencies must not request medical records; medical records are not appropriate documentation and cannot be accepted.
+Supervisors and managers must not request medical information or documentation from an applicant or employee seeking an accommodation.
+Such a request will be made by the agency ADA Coordinator, if appropriate.

-Confidentiality Requirements
+Confidentiality requirements